SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

   2. The second line of entry fields allow you to enter the wheel base and the track width of the car you want to analyze.
 Although the underlying computation using the Ackermann steering equations require those values to get a precise result, it will be absolutely okay to use the defaults of 270 cm wheelbase and 150 cm track width for GT-like cars.
 You might not get the exact slip angles, but you can compensate for that using the threshold sliders anyway.

-  3. Since the "Setup Advisor" differentiates between slow and fast corners, you can enter the speed which splits the two categories in the next field.
+  3. Since the "Setup Workbench" differentiates between slow and fast corners, you can enter the speed which splits the two categories in the next field.

   4. Last but not least, you can define thresholds for the detection of low, medium and high over- or understeering.
 The thresholds are also **very** specific for a given simulator and a given car and also for your preferred driving style.
 Therefore you have to experiment a little bit to find the best settings here.
 But some general rules apply: